evgenyneu/two_galaxies/README.md

 # Simulation of two interacting galaxies

-This a simulation of two interacting galaxies, written in HTML, CSS and JavaScript:
+This is a simulation of two interacting galaxies, written in HTML, CSS and JavaScript:

 [https://evgenii.com/blog/two-galaxies/](https://evgenii.com/blog/two-galaxies/)